yaydede/Bootcamp_book/docs/01-intro.md

 ## Factors

 Factor type is known as an "indicator" variable.
+Factors represent a very efficient way to store character values, because each unique character value is stored only once, and the data itself is stored as a vector of integers.

 ```r